Skip to main content

 • Claims: varies depending on the operation.
 You would always need to include your partnerId as one of the claims

 • Header: You must include a kid (Key ID) header to indicate which key was used to sign the JWT.
-This is important for AIR Kit to select the correct key from your JWKS endpoint for verification.
+AIR Kit uses kid to select the matching key from your JWKS endpoint.

 To learn more about JWT, visit jwt.io.